adamgajzlerowicz/adam-websocket/QUESTIONS.md

   setAsks(data.asks.filter(filterItemsWithNoSize))
 }
 ```
-This way I don't need to check the nullability of the data, but access deeply nested elements.
+This way I don't need to check the existence and type of the data, but access deeply nested elements.

 ### How would you track down a performance issue in production?
 Have you ever had to do this?
 From the frontend perspective, I was debugging issues, where state of the form was too high up.
 Due to increasing amount of inputs